-How to Recover Compensation from an Uninsured Driver
+How to Recover Compensation From an Uninsured Driver

 Filing a PIP Claim

-Collecting on Your Policy’s Collision Coverage
+Collecting Your Policy’s Collision Coverage

-Aside from PIP, a typical car insurance policy has three levels of coverage: liability, collision, and comprehensive.
+Aside from PIP coverage, a typical car insurance policy has three levels of coverage: liability, collision, and comprehensive.
 Liability pays for damages you cause when you are at fault in an accident.
 Collision pays for damage to your own vehicle, typically when you are at fault in an accident.
 And comprehensive covers damages caused by scenarios other than accidents—a tree falling onto your car, for instance.

 In some cases, we can file a collision claim to pay for the damages to your vehicle when the other driver was uninsured.
 Our attorneys will evaluate your situation and let you know if this is an option.

 Uninsured motorist coverage is an enhanced level of car insurance that many drivers elect to purchase for an additional monthly premium.
 It does exactly what it says—pays for damages caused by an uninsured driver.
-If your policy includes uninsured motorist, we will help you file a claim and collect the full slate of damages you deserve.
+If your policy includes uninsured motorist coverage, we will help you file a claim and collect the full slate of damages you deserve.

 Suing the Driver Who Hit You Personally